Smallpox vaccine: Early vaccination

 Jenner sent a paper reporting his observations to the Royal Society in April 1797.
 It was not submitted formally and there is no mention of it in the Society's records.
 Jenner had sent the paper informally to Sir Joseph Banks, the Society's president, who asked Everard Home for his views.
 Reviews of his rejected report, published for the first time in 1999, were skeptical and called for further vaccinations.
 Additional vaccinations were performed and in 1798 Jenner published his work entitled An Inquiry into the Causes and Effects of the Variolae Vaccinae, a disease discovered in some of the western counties of England, particularly Gloucestershire and Known by the Name of Cow Pox.
 It was an analysis of 23 cases including several individuals who had resisted natural exposure after previous cowpox.
 It is not known how many Jenner vaccinated or challenged by inoculation with smallpox virus; e.g. Case 21 included 'several children and adults'.
 Crucially all of at least four whom Jenner deliberately inoculated with smallpox virus resisted it.
 These included the first and last patients in a series of arm-to-arm transfers.
 He concluded that cowpox inoculation was a safe alternative to smallpox inoculation, but rashly claimed that the protective effect was lifelong.
 This last proved to be incorrect.
 Jenner also tried to distinguish between 'True' cowpox which produced the desired result and 'Spurious' cowpox which was ineffective and/or produced severe reaction.
-Modern research suggests Jenner was trying to distinguish between effects caused by what would now be recognised as non-infectious vaccine, a different virus (e.g. paravaccinia/milker's nodes), or contaminating bacterial pathogens.
+Modern research suggests Jenner was trying to distinguish between effects caused by what would be recognised as a non-infectious vaccine, a different virus (e.g. paravaccinia/milker's nodes), or contaminating bacterial pathogens.
 This caused confusion at the time, but would become important criteria in vaccine development.
 A further source of confusion was Jenner's belief that fully effective vaccine obtained from cows originated in an equine disease, which he mistakenly referred to as grease.
 This was criticised at the time but vaccines derived from horsepox were soon introduced and later contributed to the complicated problem of the origin of vaccinia virus, the virus in present-day vaccine.

 The introduction of the vaccine to the New World took place in Trinity, Newfoundland, in 1798 by Dr. John Clinch, boyhood friend and medical colleague of Jenner.
 The first smallpox vaccine in the United States was administered in 1799.
 The physician Valentine Seaman gave his children a smallpox vaccination using a serum acquired from Jenner.
 By 1800, Jenner's work had been published in all the major European languages and had reached Benjamin Waterhouse in the United States – an indication of rapid spread and deep interest.
 Despite some concern about the safety of vaccination the mortality using carefully selected vaccine was close to zero, and it was soon in use all over Europe and the United States.